 “Four Balls” sometimes also is known as “best ball,” in that the best ball on each hole wins.
 A “Four Ball” match is played in teams of two, with each team member playing his own ball throughout the holes.
 Four players; four balls.
 At the end of each hole, the team’s low score is counted to determine who wins the hole.

-In the twelve singles matches, individual players are
+In the twelve singles matches, individual players are sent out in pairs.

 Match Play in general also deserves an explanation.

 Match Play can be conducted either in teams or as individuals.
 The Presidents Cup uses both.
 In Match Play, golfers are concerned—not with the field—but with beating the players they are playing against directly.